keycard-tech/keycard-shell/docs/USB.md

 Channel ID: 2 bytes, arbitrarely chosen by the host and repeated by Shell Frame type: 1 byte.
-Set to 0x05 for APDU and 0x02 for PING Segment number: 2 bytes (big endian short) indicating the current segment number (starting from 0) Total data length: 2 bytes (big endian short), only present if the segment number = 0 and is the total length of the APDU being transmitted
+Set to 0x05 for APDU and 0x02 for PING Segment number: 2 bytes indicating the current segment number (starting from 0) Total data length: 2 bytes, only present if the segment number = 0 and is the total length of the APDU being transmitted
 Data: the chunk of the APDU being transmitted, filling the remaining bytes of the HID frame

 If frame type is PING, the Shell will answer with the exact same data received.
 This is ony useful for link diagnostic.